alex-crown/fbchess/README.md

 # fbchess

-Reads a plain text file containg the contents of a facebook chat and outputs the first complete game of fbchess in algebraic notation.
+Reads a plain text file containing the contents of a facebook chat and outputs the first complete game of fbchess in algebraic notation.

 Usage:
-python annotation.py inputfile.txt [outputfile.txt]
+python annotator.py inputfile.txt [outputfile.txt]

 If there is no second argument the script prints to stdout.